 However, it is true that if they have a complaint, they prefer to have someone who will listen and answer.

-Human beings are curious by nature, but rather impatient.
+Human beings are curious by nature, but impatient.
 New technology means that the time factor is changing.
-The more technology there is, the sooner we expect things.
+The more technology comes up, the sooner we expect things.

 It’s the same with everything.
-Immediacy and good service are the basis of sales and loyalty.
+Immediacy and good service are the basics of sales and loyalty.

 The answer is obvious.
 What would you prefer: to pay €82 and receive the goods in 2 weeks, or pay €85 and get it in 24 hours?
 Would you prefer to queue or jump?

 If you want your business to grow, focus on making things easier for users.

 Users want to look for themselves.
 And the easier it is, the happier they will be.
 If they have a specific concern, our experience in the industry has told us about the need to pass them to a real human contact.
 This channel is indispensable.
 You can’t automate everything, there are certain things that are unavoidable.

 Websites, search engines and virtual assistants are perfect tools for providing self-service, but less effective for handling complaints.

 Of the over 500 virtual assistants we have created in the past 10 years, the results have been very clear.
 We have success stories that have improved user experience from the very beginning, reduced customer service costs by 22% in the first month, and increased conversion by up to 42%.